Elgin Heritage Park

 Address

-Elgin Heritage Park is a very popular location, featuring a gorgeous wetland, meadow, forested area, marina and the Historic Stewart Farm heritage zone.
+Elgin Heritage Park is very popular, featuring a gorgeous wetland, meadow, forested area, marina and the Historic Stewart Farm heritage zone.
 The nature trail through the park is over 3 kilometres long and takes about an hour to complete.

-The park's most important ecosystem is its wetland which features the tidal Nicomekl River, a salmon-bearing creek, and many ponds and marshes.
-Wetland habitats are rare in British Columbia, so please help us take care of the ones in the park by staying on trails and keeping dogs on leash at all times.
+The park's most important ecosystem is its wetland, including the tidal Nicomekl River, a salmon-bearing creek, and many ponds and marshes.
+Wetland habitats are rare in British Columbia, so take care by staying on trails and keeping dogs on leash at all times.
 By doing so, you will also protect the many animals (including shorebirds, barn owls and fish) that live here.

 There are 4 picnic shelters in Elgin Heritage Park: